conradwolfe/conradwolfe.github.io/projects/translator.md

 labels:
   - C
   - ICS 212
-summary: A simple command line app that translates morse code into english.
+summary: A simple command line app that translates Morse code into English.
 ---
 ## Description

-For ICS 212 - Software Design I was tasked with designing a morse code to english translator using C.
+For ICS 212 - Software Design I was tasked with designing a Morse code to English translator using C.

-## Lesons Learned
+## Lessons Learned

 This assignment allowed me to practice using the command line as a form of input, as well as practice with arrays in C.